 Tonal ambiguity is pretty common in pop music.
 I know quite a few songs that can easily be heard in their relative major or minor.
 What I’ve never encountered, though, is ambiguity between different key signatures in a song that is on paper entirely diatonic to one key.

 In comes the new Calvin Harris and Dua Lipa collab:

-“One Kiss” is in the key of F major, at least according to the official sheet music published by EMI, which places a Bb in the key signature.
+“One Kiss” (written by Harris, Lipa, and Jessie Reyez) is in the key of F major, at least according to the official sheet music published by EMI, which places a Bb in the key signature.
 Yet I hear it as being in the key of A minor, and to be honest I can’t imagine anyone hearing it differently.